ml

 !pip install -r requirements.txt

-5. Deploy the Hugging Face Model to SageMaker Endpoint
+Step 4: Deploy the Model to a SageMaker Endpoint

 from sagemaker.huggingface import HuggingFaceModel